FAQ

 When is payment collected?

-Little Tykes, Rising Rookies, Rec, and sponsorship payments use Square checkout when those forms are active.
-Silvers tryout applications do not collect payment up front.
+Little Tykes, Rising Rookies, and Rec use Square checkout when their registration forms are active.
+Sponsors can pay securely online with Square or choose to mail a check after submitting the sponsor form.
+The Silvers player-interest form does not collect payment up front.
 2026-2027 Silvers cost range: 10U $400-$500; 12U, 14U, and 16/18U $500-$600.
 This range depends on sponsorship support and does not include player equipment or uniforms.

 What do fees help cover?